root-foundation/root/README.md

 2. **Ownership**: total number of shares, and mapping between any token.ID to number of shares that token holds.
 3. **Wallet**: holds USDC.
 4. **Data**: key value mapping that can contain any kind of data: strings, images, videos, and higher representational data formats that we haven't invented yet (e.g., high resolution data about feelings / sensations).
 5. **History**: all _interactions_ this token has had with any other token.
-For example: investing, transacting, liking a post, following, reporting, etc.
+For example: investing, transacting, liking a post, following, reporting fraud, etc.

 There are two _kinds_ of tokens that extend from this base structure: _personal tokens_ and _network tokens_.